MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-troubleshoot.md

 ### Display units suffix

-Power BI dynamically alters the display units suffix to match the regional or system settings of the user’s environment.
-This automatic adaptation ensures consistency with local conventions but may lead to confusion when sharing reports across different geographies or systems.
-Currently, there is no direct feature within Power BI to lock the display units suffix irrespective of location/system settings.
-However, users can manually adjust the format settings of the visuals to specify a consistent display unit.
-This adjustment needs to be done individually for each visual component that displays values.
-In order for custom format string to display you must not have a display unit set in the visuals format settings, you may need to click ‘reset to default’ to clear any display unit override.
+Power BI dynamically alters the display units suffix to match the regional or system settings of the user's environment.
+This automatic adaptation helps ensure consistency with local conventions but might lead to confusion when users share reports across different geographies or systems.

+Currently, there is no direct feature within Power BI to lock the display units suffix irrespective of location or system settings.
+However, you can manually adjust the format settings of the visuals to specify a consistent display unit.
+You need to make this adjustment individually for each visual component that displays values.
+For custom format strings to display, you must not have a display unit set in the visual's format settings.
+You might need to select **Reset to default** to clear any display unit override.

 ## Fonts